 Dipping into Hellulaug pool with nude tourists

-Hellulaug pool is a geothermal pool which is located right by the beach.
+Hellulaug pool is a geothermal pool which is located right on the beach.
 It is lovely sitting there with the view of the ocean and Vatnsfjörður fjord.

-Hellulaug cannot be seen from the road, but there is a parking lot above the pool and a good path down to the ocean.
-The pool is 60 cm deep and the temperature of the water is ca 38 degrees C. The geothermal water comes from a borehole above the pool.
+Hellulaug cannot be seen from the road, but there is a parking lot above the pool and a good path down to the sea.
+The pool is 60 cm deep and the temperature of the water is about 38 degrees C. The geothermal water comes from a borehole above the pool.

 On the occasion when my photos were taken there were 2 nude French tourists in the pool.
 Bathing nude in the hot pools is not customary amongst Icelanders, at least not when there are other people in the pool.
 And it is not comfortable sitting down naked on uneven rocks in these pools.